yflyzhang/structural_diversity/README.md

 ```
 install.packages('IRkernel')
 IRkernel::installspec()  # to register the kernel in the current R installation;
-# \tab \tab if it doesn't work, you may enter R from your system terminal and then try this command again
+                         # if it doesn't work, you may enter R from your system terminal and then try this command again
 ```

 #### 1. Python implementation: